Body and Religion

 © exc/Stefan Matlik

-Two panel discussions deal with religious experience in the field of tension between spirituality and biology, and the role of clothing in the staging and control of the body in various religions worldwide.
-One lecture deals with the “auto-icon” of the philosopher Jeremy Bentham, whose mummified body is still on public display today, as well as with the ideas behind the preservation of one’s own body beyond death.
+Two panel discussions dealt with religious experience in the field of tension between spirituality and biology, and the role of clothing in the staging and control of the body in various religions worldwide.
+One lecture dealt with the “auto-icon” of the philosopher Jeremy Bentham, whose mummified body is still on public display today, as well as with the ideas behind the preservation of one’s own body beyond death.
 Read more